 No, you can use one application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Once complete, return the completed application to one of your children’s school.

-If you believe your child may qualify for free or reduced meals, please print, complete and deliver the Free or Reduced Meals Application to one of your children's school.
-If you have any questions regarding the program, please contact your child's school.
+If you believe your child may qualify for free or reduced meals, please pick up an application at your child’s school.
+If you have any questions regarding the program, please contact your child’s school.

 USDA Non-discrimination Statement